Slain trooper laid to rest

 Several times Lowe choked up while talking about how much Bullock loved being a state trooper, a son, brother, uncle and friend.

+Florida Gov. Ron DeSantis joined as well, as did Bullock’s family and friends from this area, including Englewood, where he and his sisters went to school.

-After taps played, members of the Air Force gave a flag to Bullock's father Jon, a retired corrections officer.
-Jon and his wife Val, and daughters Jessica and Katie of Rotonda, were mentioned several times by Bullock's FHP co-workers.
+After taps played, members of the Air Force gave a flag to Bullock’s father Jon.
+Jon and his wife Val, and daughters Jessica and Katie of Rotonda, were mentioned several times by Bullock’s FHP co-workers.

 KILLED ON DUTY

-On Feb.
-5 at about 10:15 a.m.
-Bullock, 42, stopped on Interstate 95 in Martin County to help what he believed was a disabled motorist.
-One of the men in the vehicle shot and killed Bullock while he was filling out paperwork in his patrol car.
+At about 10:15 a.m.
+Feb.
+5, Bullock, 42, stopped on Interstate 95 in Martin County to help what he believed was a disabled motorist.
+One of the men in the car shot and killed Bullock while he was filling out paperwork in his patrol car.

 A witness flagged down Riviera Beach police officer Jemel Headings who was on his way to work in his personal vehicle.
 Headings shot and killed Franklin Reed III, 30, of Palm Bay.